 A: One of the most powerful aspects of a CMMS is putting your data to work for you.
-Now that everything is being tracking you can pull reports that answers questions you were never able to answer before.
+Now that everything is being tracked, you can pull reports that answer questions you were never able to answer before.
 Is the right maintenance work being done?
 What asset is costing me the most?
 Where is my maintenance team's time being spent?
 Is maintenance work done on time?
 What asset is breaking down the most?
-Which of my maintenance team members is best performing?
+Which of my maintenance team members is performing best?
 CMMS reports allow you to answer all of these questions and more.

 Q: Where can a CMMS be installed?

-A: CMMS systems can be installed either as an on premise solution or as a cloud or SaaS based solution.
-On premise installations require you to install the software at your office on your servers and is maintained by your IT staff which often requires a large setup fee and ongoing server maintenance costs.
-Cloud or SaaS based solutions are setup on your CMMS vendor's systems and do not require you to configure servers or perform server maintenance.
+A: CMMS systems can be installed either as an on-premise solution or as a cloud or SaaS-based solution.
+On-premise installations require you to install the software at your office on your servers.
+They are maintained by your IT staff, and often require a large setup fee and ongoing server maintenance costs.
+Cloud or SaaS-based solutions are set up on your CMMS vendor's systems and do not require you to configure servers or perform server maintenance.
 A good CMMS vendor will have advanced security and storage features, including frequent data backups.
-Both types of installations have pros and cons and it is best to talk with a CMMS specialist to see what best fits your needs and budget.
+Both types of installations have pros and cons, and it is best to talk with a CMMS specialist to see what best fits your needs and budget.

 Q: How long does a CMMS implementation take?

 A: This can widely vary based on many factors.
 How large is your business?
 How many features or modules are you trying to implement?
-Do you have team buy in not only from your maintenance team, but from other managers?
-How difficult to use is the CMMS software you are choosing to use?
+Do you have team buy-in not only from your maintenance team, but from other managers?
+How difficult to use is the CMMS software you are choosing?
 How much time can you put into the implementation?
 Answering these questions should give you a better understanding of the time a CMMS implementation will take.
-At Limble CMMS our software can be setup within minutes and successfully implemented within a matter of weeks.
+At Limble CMMS, our average customer is set up within minutes and successfully implemented within a matter of weeks.

 Q: How often is CMMS software updated?